andywenk/couchdb-cheat-sheet/README.md

 an example for each part.

 The motivation for making this cheat-sheet was actually pushed at my job at SinnerSchrader because it was one of my goals for this year.
-But having written the first German CouchDB book [1](besides Mario Scheliga's "CouchDB kurz & gut" [2]) I also thought it is a good thing to have.
+But having written the first German CouchDB book [1] (besides Mario Scheliga's "CouchDB kurz & gut" [2]) I also thought it is a good thing to have.
 And therefor, this first version is only available in German language.
 But hey, I will provide a english version as soon as I can finde some time.
 Or - don't you wanna fork an translate it?